Text Chunking for RAG: Stop Losing Context in Splits (2026)

 Tables

-Tables lose structure when extracted as text.
-Strategies:
+Tables lose structure when extracted as plain text.
+Convert to Markdown before chunking so the LLM can parse them:

 import pdfplumber